turingschool/launch-curriculum/module3/lessons/Week4/QueryStringParameters.md

 Wouldn't it be nice to show the user what genre they are currently filtering by?

 To implement this feature, we're going to use a .NET tool called `ViewData`.  `ViewData` allows you to pass data from a controller to a view.
-It only works in that one direction, you can't use it to pass data from the view to the controller. `ViewData` is a dictionary where the keys are strings and the values can be of any type.
+It only works in that one direction, you can't use it to pass data from the view to the controller.

 ### Controller Changes - Showing the Selected Genre